-Will is a Clinical Nurse Consultant (CNC) at Launceston Sexual Health.
+Will is a former Clinical Nurse Consultant (CNC) at Launceston Sexual Health.
 He has completed his Graduate Certificate in Sexual Health through the University in Sydney and has worked in the Sexual health/HIV area since 2012 across metro Sydney, regional NSW and in Northern QLD.

 Melissa Power (she/her) is a sexual health clinical nurse consultant and has worked at the Western Sydney Sexual Health Centre, Parramatta, NSW since 2003.
 Melissa is passionate about sexual health and HIV nursing and advocating to improve outcomes for marginalised groups in Western Sydney.
 Melissa has worked previously as a Midwife and has completed a graduate certificate in Community and Primary Health Care Nursing (Sexual Health) and a Certificate 4 in Training and Assessment.
 Melissa is passionate about research and continues to work on both local and multicentre research projects.
 Her other passion is supporting the professional development of beginning practitioners to the speciality.

 Maggie Smith (She/They) & Andrea “Ange” Davidson (she/her)

 Maggie is the CNC of the Albion Centre in Sydney, NSW.

 Ange is a Sexual Health Nurse with a Social work background.
 She has worked in school, non-profit organisation, hospital and community health settings and has been working as a Sexual Health Nurse at Clinic 35 Gateway Health Wodonga, a sexual health clinic and one of 10 Women’s sexual and reproductive health hubs in Victoria, since 2013.

 She has a particular interest in working with marginalised populations in rural and regional areas and advocating in the space of sexual and reproductive health for those living outside metropolitan areas.